tkr22777/teaching-kg-574/03_backbones_segmentation.md

   CS --> WAN/Internet
 ```

-This diagram shows a realistic campus network with multiple distribution switches serving different areas.
-Building A's distribution switch aggregates employee floors and WiFi infrastructure, while the datacenter distribution switch handles server traffic.
+This diagram shows a realistic campus network with multiple routers at the distribution layer serving different areas.
+Building A's router aggregates employee floors and WiFi infrastructure while providing inter-VLAN routing, while the datacenter router handles server traffic and routes between server VLANs.
 All inter-building and Internet traffic flows through the backbone, which provides the high-capacity interconnection between these different network areas.

 ## Segmentation: VLANs and Subnets